 Prior to joining CPC, Mr. Cestero was Managing Director at L+M Development Partners, a leading developer of affordable and mixed-income housing committed to fostering diverse communities through its development practices.
 While there, he led efforts to bring the company’s experience and capacity to the business of preserving New York City’s affordable multifamily housing stock.

-From February 2009 to April 2011, Cestero served as Commissioner of the New York City Department of Housing Preservation and Development (HPD), the largest municipal affordable housing development and housing code enforcement agency in the country.
-As HPD commissioner, he simultaneously served as chairman of the board for the New York City Housing Development Corporation, the nation’s largest municipal Housing Finance Agency.
-During his tenure, Cestero helped implement and oversee Mayor Michael R. Bloomberg’s New Housing Marketplace Plan, a multi-billion dollar initiative to finance the creation and preservation of 165,000 units of affordable housing.
-Before taking the helm at HPD, Cestero was the agency’s Deputy Commissioner of Development.
+From February 2009 to April 2011, Mr. Cestero served as Commissioner of the New York City Department of Housing Preservation and Development (HPD), the largest municipal affordable housing development and housing code enforcement agency in the country.
+He simultaneously served as chairman of the board for the New York City Housing Development Corporation, the nation’s largest municipal Housing Finance Agency.
+He also served as HPD’s Deputy Commissioner for Development from 2004-2007.